simonmichael/hledger/hledger/hledger.m4.md

 This two-space delimiter appears in a few places in hledger: eg in postings, in account directives, and in period expressions.
 When starting out it's easy to forget - expect it to catch you out at least once.
-It's annoying sometimes, but it lets us use expressive account names while keeping the syntax light.
+It's annoying sometimes, but it lets us use expressive account names while still keeping the syntax light.

 ### Account hierarchy